 When the preferred export format is PDF/XML files, and when there are many applications to be exported, then the PDF Converter will again be the correct choice.
 Using PDF Converter’s batch export feature, administrators can select multiple applications and export them to PDF/XML files without writing a single line of code.

-For the code-savvy though, PDF Converter also provides an extensive and well-documented Lotus Script and Java API together with code examples.
+For the code-savvy though, PDF Converter also provides an extensive and well-documented Lotus Script API together with code examples.
 So when the PDF export capability needs to be incorporated in a custom Notes application, or when an archiving project requires the use of custom built functions, then too PDF Converter will be the correct choice.

 The final most frequent scenario where PDF Converter takes precedence over Seascape is when the exported Notes data needs to be uploaded to SharePoint and Office 365.
 PDF Converter enables you to connect directly to your SharePoint library, and upload the PDF files and metadata.